Excel to PDF Conversion in .NET Excel Library

 Print Excel document

-XlsIO supports Excel printing option by converting Excel To PDF and printing that PDF document.
-The Excel can be printed with specified page setup and printer settings in XlsIO.
+XlsIO supports printing Excel documents by first converting them to PDF and then sending the PDF to the printer.
+An Excel document can be printed with the specified page setup and printer settings in XlsIO.

-The following printer settings can be applied to print Excel in XlsIO.
+The following printer settings can be applied when printing an Excel document.

 Print Excel document